onflow/flow/flips/20220817-extensibility.md

 ergonomic by simply making the return of the `remove from` expression a tuple, or to make the expression return multiple values.
 We would then not need to special cast the bindings created from this expression.

-* Should users be able to create unremovable extensions?
-Does it make sense to limit what an account can do with a resource that they own?

-* Currently extensions can only be declared `for` a base struct or resource type.
-Do we need/want to support declaring extensions for already extended types?
-Is supporting something like `pub extension E2 for R with E1` necessary in order to require that
-`E2` be attached to `R` after `E1` has already been attached?
-Or would we instead prefer users not to so tightly couple their extensions this way?

-* Having user-defineable type aliases would be very helpful for types that are multiply-extended.
-If we could write something like
-`type T = X with Y`, then we could also write a type like `T with Z` instead of `X with Y, Z` or `X with Y with Z`, which is much easier to read and understand.
-It also enables abstractions where users can use an (aliased) type without even having to know that it was created using an extension.
-Would adding support for type aliases be in scope for this FLIP?

-* Do we want to add the ability to dynamically get a list of all the current extensions on a type?
-This may provide some utility, but it comes at the cost of weakening abstractions and composability, as without such an ability there is no observable difference between a resource `R1` extended with `E` and a resource `R2` that declares the same public interface as the combined extended type.